cdev-framework/cdev-website/content/about/_index.md

 }

-The Cdev framework is currently focused on creating a frictionless Python Serverless developer experience while allowing created projects to be transitioned off the Serverless compute platforms when needed.
+The Cdev framework is focused on creating a frictionless Python Serverless developer experience while allowing created projects to be transitioned off the Serverless compute platforms when needed.